Family Peer Support – One Family’s Story

-A twelve-year old boy was enrolled in TCM Plus in August, 2016.
+A twelve-year old boy who was struggling at school and at home was referred and enrolled in TCM Plus.
 He had a history of fire-setting and aggressive behavior towards other children.
-He had been placed in all special education classes, was angry and got into fights with his classmates.
+He had been placed in special education classes, was angry and got into fights with his classmates.
 In addition, his mother had significant health problems.

 Upon enrollment in TCM Plus, the Child/Family Team (family members along with others in their community who were recruited to provide support and assistance) met and put a Plan of Care into place.
 Plans of Care include team meetings, goals for the child and family, and strategies to achieve those goals.

 As part of TCM Plus, the family - in this instance the mother - was offered the help of an MCF Family Peer Support Specialist, which she accepted.
 The Family Peer Support Specialist attended the Child/Family Team meetings with the mother, and helped her articulate and advocate for her family’s needs.
-In addition to supporting the mother in Child/Family Team meetings, the Family Peer Support Specialist attended Individualized Education Program (IEP) meetings at the school with her, and connected her to resources, including the Local Care Team, Department of Social Services and Food Bank.
-Since transportation was a problem, the MCF Family Peer Support Specialist brought food to the family from the Food Bank.
+In addition to supporting the mother in Child/Family Team meetings, the Family Peer Support Specialist attended Individualized Education Program (IEP) meetings at the school with her, and connected her to resources, including the Local Care Team, Department of Social Services and the local food bank.
+Since transportation was a problem, the MCF Family Peer Support Specialist brought food to the family from the food bank.
 The Family Peer Support Specialist also encouraged the mother to try respite services, and was instrumental in finding a provider that would accept her son.

 The boy now has friends that he plays with.
 With adequate supports in place, he has been able to successfully move from special education to general education classes, and loves school.
 He enjoys respite, and has taken up the hobby of maintaining two fish aquariums.
 While the mother still has health problems, they have greatly improved.